 The misconception however is that a mentor relationship has to be a formal agreement with predetermined outcomes that are measurable.
 It is true, a formal mentor relationship will define outcomes however, the nature of a mentor relationship, means that there is a degree of flexibility required.
 Initially determined outcomes most likely will change during the course of the relationship.

-There are some key things that individuals need to be aware of about mentoring to allow them to realise the benefits for themselves.
+There are some key things that individuals need to be aware of mentoring to allow them to realize the benefits for themselves.

 What is a mentor?